thesmartcoder7/crowdpitch/README.md

 ## Description

-This is a simple flask application that allows users to view pitches from other users, upvote or downvote them, and post their own pitches
+This is a simple flask application that allows users to view pitches from other users, upvote or downvote them, and post their own pitches.
+You can find the UI design file in the static folder.
 .[live site]()

 ## Behaviour Driven Development